 The school welcomes a range of visitors to school to talk about a variety of topics, including faith organisations, local services, parents and a range of experts.
 In order to enrich our curriculum, we also make lots of visits in to the community.
 All Nursery classes make regular visits to Hirst Wood as we are so lucky to have such a fantastic resource on our door step.
 However, the refurbishment of the wilderness garden has given us opportunity to recreate the Forrest School ethos in our own grounds, and we welcomed the community in to celebrate the opening with us.
-We have also enjoyed the children from Saltaire Primary School visiting us ~ they sang in French on the European Day of Languages, and also came to sing Christmas Carols in December.

-Links with the local community
+local community